1949

 leading jewelers of the United States."

-Jack did many endorsement in the course of
+Jack endorsed many products in the course of

 his career.
 The one to the left is for